13 Comments

 “Citizens will be on their best behavior because we are constantly recording and reporting everything that’s going on,” Ellison said, describing what he sees as the benefits from automated oversight from AI and automated alerts for when crime takes place.
 “We’re going to have supervision,” he continued.
 “Every police officer is going to be supervised at all times, and if there’s a problem, AI will report the problem and report it to the appropriate person.”

 FF - The comparison to the atomic bomb does stand, however, in that both are either a tool for good or a weapon for bad depending solely on the intentions of those whose hands they are in.
-We are being told EXACTLY what the intentions of those who are currently holding the technology is: an Orwellian dystopic nightmare where freedom is extinguished.
+We are being told EXACTLY what the intentions of those who are currently holding the technology is: an Orwellian dystopic nightmare where freedom, even of thought and association, is extinguished.

 Like it or not we are all going to be dealing with it.
 This is true whether the optimists or pessimists are right which only time will tell.
 I am retired so have little use for cutting edge applications but I call on all that do to buckle down and make them great.
 Slop is real and not just in writing.
 Lots of places are using it for customer service, mostly poorly.
 So fix it.
 Supermarket has scanner, camera and weight sensor connected with AI to prevent theft.
 AI generates a lot of false positives for theft which requires more human intravention.